tkop9025/tkop9025/README.md

-open to **low-touch, high-hype collaborations**.
-Let’s hyperpivot our human capital into a new ontology of deliverable-optional transformation.
+open to circling back on **low-touch, high-hype synergistic collaborations**.
+Let’s hyperpivot our human capital into a new ontology of deliverable-optional optimized transformation.

 ## currently working on
 - agentic ai balisong tricks